karthikvirodhula/tic-tac-toe/README.md

 # tic-tac-toe
-A mini project on front end
+A mini project on front end webAPP using JS